-Last week a fresh insight into an ancient site that has fascinated every generation for centuries.
+Last year, a fresh insight was gained into an ancient site that has fascinated every generation for centuries.
 Geologists have managed to pinpoint the exact quarry where the largest stones used to construct Stonehenge were mined: a patch of woodland about 20 miles from Salisbury Plain.

 This is the latest in a series of archaeological discoveries in recent decades that have shed light on numerous aspects of the Neolithic monument.
 But are we any closer to understanding what religious significance, if any, Stonehenge had for those who built it more than 5,000 years ago?